Mergen-MA/what-happens-when-k8s/README.md

 ### Validation and generators

-Okay, so let's begin.
+Okay, so let's get started.
 We've just hit enter in our terminal.
 What now?

 The first thing that kubectl will do is perform some client-side validation.
 This ensures that requests that will _always_ fail (e.g. creating a non-supported resource or using a [malformed image name](https://github.com/kubernetes/kubernetes/blob/v1.14.0/pkg/kubectl/cmd/run/run.go#L264)) will fail fast and not be sent to kube-apiserver.
 This improves system performance by reducing unnecessary load.